-How To Connect With Investors And Build Long-term Relationships [UPDATED 2024]
+How To Connect With Investors And Build Long-term Relationships [UPDATED 2026]

 Knowing how to connect with investors is about knowing where to look, who to look for, and how to maximize your first introduction.
 It's crucial to keep investors engaged from initial engagement all the way until you can pitch your idea.
 This isn’t always such a difficult task as long as you’re talking to the right person and you have a clear ask on what your idea needs in terms of financing.

-Identify the Investors you Need
+Identify the Investors You Need

 Before you go out and start waving your deal around in public you’ll need to know your audience.
 This will be a key part of the networking strategy that we’ll talk about later, but it’s worth covering at the beginning because there are several different investor profiles.
 Different types of investors will be found in different places, so knowing who you’re looking for will inform where to search.
+AI tools can now help you map investor profiles and analyze which types of investors are most likely to engage with your company.

 Here’s a rough breakdown of the types of investors you might need: